LongDirtyAnimAlf/fpcupdeluxe/README.md

 Acknowledgement
 ===========
-As of August 28, 2015, this new repo contains all previous commits by Reinier.
+As of August 28, 2015, this new repo contains all previous commits by Reinier.<br/>
-Many thanks towards user "Arvur" (see forum) for making this possible.
+Many thanks towards user "Arvur" (see forum) for making this possible.<br/>
 Follow the fpcup development on http://forum.lazarus.freepascal.org/index.php/topic,27211.0.html

 What is it?